 We are dedicated to promoting positive mental health and well-being for our diverse and vibrant faculty and staff community, ensuring that they can effectively contribute to the University’s mission of nurturing reflective, adaptable, and visionary individuals who can lead and flourish in our increasingly interconnected and diverse world.

-The Faculty & Staff Assistance Office maintains complete confidentiality with the following exceptions: Suspected child or elder abuse will be reported to the appropriate agency; confidentiality is suspended when there is a clear threat against an identified victim, including self; confidentiality can also be suspended when someone signs a “Release of Information.”
+The Faculty & Staff Assistance Office maintains complete confidentiality with the following exceptions: Suspected child or elder abuse or neglect will be reported to the appropriate agency; confidentiality is suspended when there is a clear threat against an identified victim, including self; confidentiality can also be suspended when someone signs a “Release of Information.”

 Our office maintains the highest of ethical standards in compliance with the National Association of Social Work, the National Board of Certified Counselors and HIPAA, the Health Insurance Portability and Accountability Act of privacy regulations.